This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-You will need to some tinkering to get the best results.
+You will need to do some tinkering to get the best results.

 Easiest to Use 3D Printer for Printing Lego – Sindoh 3DWOX 1

-The Sindoh 3DWOX 1 is the easiest to use 3D printers available.
+The Sindoh 3DWOX 1 is one of the easiest to use 3D printers available.
 It is designed to be completely functional straight out of the box and requires almost no setup.